 If you were not running in the Berlin Marathon yourself, you could follow along with live tracking of the leaders with 5k splits (the runners wear chips or tags that are read by sensors at 5k intervals — the marathon is over but you can see the final results on the marathon explorer.

 There is even better tracking for the Qtum stepper race, with immediate results available for every race.
-Two blockchain explorers (explorer.qtum.org and qtumexplorer.io) show the block reward winners as soon as they announce “I won!”, along with the past history of block reward winners, and even show how many magical coins are in every bag.
+The blockchain explorer qtum.info shows the block reward winners as soon as they announce “I won!”, along with the past history of block reward winners, and even show how many magical coins are in every bag.

 The leaderboard page on the Qtum Explorer shows the winners of the most recent races (block number and address), and incoming transactions.
 In the example above, there are transactions for 0.8 and 132.58 magical coins that will be written into the next block by the next block reward winner.
 There is a lot more to see in these explorers about the race because all the race information is public and available.